 How We Picked

-Now that we’ve perused my selections, let’s get into the methodology I used to pick them.
+Now that we’ve perused the selections, let’s get into the methodology we used to pick them.
 You can think of this section as a list of all the factors you need to consider when shopping for an air mattress of your own.

 Each air mattress has its own particular technology to help with stability and shape, whether it’s air coils or fiber beams.
 These designs offer a supportive surface all across the mattress, helping to prevent slouching in the center.
 Brands will note what kind of support core they’re using, so make sure to take note of it when shopping.
 No support system is inherently better than another, but it should be a major red flag for you if one isn’t listed at all.